Dental Implants Kennewick WA and Dental Implants Tri-cities WA from Southridge Dental,

 Dental Implants for Severely Damaged Teeth

 Dental implants are typically used to replace severely damaged teeth.
 For instance, one patient had a crown for over 50 years (typically crowns should be replaced much sooner than that).
 The root canal the crown was placed in (a peg on the crown was inserted into a canal to hold it in place) fractured and collapsed, and the only way to replace this tooth was with a bridge or a dental implant.
 Due to the tooth that was effected (#7, front tooth) it was decided that an implant would provide the best solution, both from an appearance and a functional standpoint.
+Do you have severely damaged teeth?
+Explore the possibilities with Dental Implants Kennewick WA.

 Dental Implants vs. Dentures